NickyBenz/CryptoBond-/README.md

 ## Installation steps

 1. Run 'make all' to install foundry
-2. Add a .env file for your API keys for Base, Optimism, or the Ethereum Main-net
+2. Add a .env file for your endpoints
 3. Run the specified command for fork testing on whichever chain you desire

+## Supported Chains

+- Ethereum L1
+- Optimism L2
+- Base L2